elixir-europe/toxicology-community/README.md

 # ELIXIR Toxicology Community

-Repository to organize the further development of the Community Proposal to ELIXIR.
+Repository to coordinate the work of the Toxicology Community.
+Read [our whitepaper](https://f1000research.com/articles/10-1129)!

 ## Overview of participants